3.05.2013

 DIY Carriage Bolt Headboard

-To get the carriage bolt look without all the drilling and effort I used aluminum buttons from Hobby Lobby, you know the kind you can cover in fabric!
-They came in packages of 3, and they are 1 1/8" in diameter.
+To get the carriage bolt look without all the drilling and effort I used aluminum buttons from Hobby Lobby, you know the kind you tuft a couch with?
+They came in packages of 3, and they are 1 1/8″ in diameter.

 Like his painting?
 It's coming tomorrow!
 Wait until you see the before on that one!